 2. Listening and Learning.
 Once all relevant and updated data was collected, the City began to involve the public.
 A varied and widescale public involvement process was undertaken, including Technical Committee subgroups of the Advisory Committee, outreach with social media and local news sources, and extensive public and one-on-one meetings with the community.
-Efforts made to engage is on your radar?" at their first meeting interested stakeholders through interviews and Technical Committees and the general public as described in the Summary of Public Involvement are found in the next section.
+Efforts made to engage interested stakeholders through interviews and Technical Committees and the general public as described in the Summary of Public Involvement are found in the next section.